warang580/datamix/README.md

 ### `getAll(data, wildcardPath, withPaths = false)`

-Aggregate all values that match a specific paths with wildcards.
+Aggregate all values that match a specific path with wildcards.

 ```js
 let users = [{